Hansh532/chess/README.md

 - Decision making

 The proces
 - During opponents move, look for weakness, ideas, be creative not too much concrete calculation, but look at potential tactical possibilities.
 Figure out what white and black want.
+You can walk around but keep looking/visualizing your own game.
 - If you're opponents move is more or less forced 90% chance it will be played, you can already think like the the move has been played and decide on your own move, this will give you an edge on the clock.
 - After opponents move, ask 2 questions what does it threaten, how does it change the position?
 - Make inventory of moves to look at first, based on forced/forcing moves and your positional ideas.